V-I Characteristics of SCR | Modes of Operation of SCR

 forward conduction mode of scr with Gate triggering

 Now, if the gate current is further increased, the device can be turned on even at the much lesser forward anode to cathode voltage.
-The forward conduction, the forward blocking, and the reverse blocking region are as depicted below.
+The forward conduction, the forward blocking, and the reverse blocking region are depicted below.

 vi characteristics of scr

-The device will remain in the on- state even after removing the gate pulse.
+The device will remain in the on-state even after removing the gate pulse.
 The device will remain in its on-state if the anode current is more than the latching current.
-When the anode current reduces below the holding current the device turns off.
+When the anode current reduces below the holding current, the device turns off.
 The holding current is associated with the turn-off mechanism of SCR.
 The latching current is always more than the holding current.

 scr turn of current-latching and holding current